dragos-cojocari/nodejs-runmacro/README.md

 - copy the js and vbs file in a location visible to node.js
 - install formidable if required: npm install formidable

-Running the service:
+Run the service:
 -command: node macroService.js <path to temp folder>

-Accessing the service programatically:
+Access the service programatically:
 - client/runRemoteMacro.bat

 Test artifacts: